WangCheng0116/ML/README.md

 ## 30 Sept
 Today I did something different, something real!
-This is my first neutral network for recognizing digits.
+This is my first neural network for recognizing digits.
 Details can be found [here](https://github.com/WangCheng0116/ML/tree/main/Projects/Digit%20Recognition), I also include my takeaway there.

 Other topics that I have learned:
 - Mini-Batch Gradient Descent